remorses/spiceflow/server-actions-for-next-pages/README.md

 This is a fork of the awesome [next-rpc](https://github.com/Janpot/next-rpc) with some changes:

 - It supports the Edge runtime
+- Uses superjson to serialize and deserialize arguments and results
 - It sets status code to 502 when the server function throws an error
 - It uses the top level `"poor man's use server"` instead of the `config.rpc` option
 - `wrapMethod` can be defined with an export instead of `config.wrapMethod`